nzlosh/err-stackstorm/README.md

 Authentication is possible with username/password, User Token or API Key.
 In the case of a username and password, the plugin is able to request a new User Token after it expires.
 In the case of a User Token or API Key, once it expires, the errbot plugin will no longer have access to the st2 API.

-##Send message from stackstorm to errbot
+##Send messages from stackstorm to errbot using errbot's native webhook

-Errbot has a built in webserver.
-It is configured and enabled through the bots admin chat interface.
-It listens for Stackstorm's chatops messages and delivers them to the attached chat backend.
+Errbot has a built in webserver which is configured and enabled through the bots admin chat interface.
+The Stackstorm plugin is written to listen for Stackstorm's chatops messages and delivers them to the attached chat backend.

-Configure errbot's webserver plugin.
+To configure errbot's webserver plugin, the command below can sent to errbot.
 ```
 !plugin config Webserver {'HOST': '0.0.0.0',
 'PORT': 8888,